ArcaEge/construct/README.md

-# pumpkin
+# Rocket

-Continuation of last week's project: https://github.com/ArcaEge/leaf
+Continuation of last week's project: https://github.com/ArcaEge/pumpkin

 A template site for a mysterious Hack Club YSWS event, I'll be reusing the same site design but with different content.